The changing environment of employee management

 Praise and recognise them

 Generally, employees want to get appreciated for their efforts and positive contributions.
 Thus, thanking them for a job well done is crucial to their feeling of value, irrespective of the level; this recognition of staff or unit publicly helps build loyalty.
 However, the praise you offer to them should be objective and not manipulative; else, it will backfire.
 For instance, it could be counterproductive if used to pit one group over the other, either robotically, or given in the same way each time.
-Put in place shorter and regular appraisals; as we have seen manyorganisations moving away from annual performance management reviews.
+Put in place shorter and regular employee performance appraisals; as we have seen many organisations moving away from annual employee evaluation.

 Show them emotional intelligence